infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 ### Methods
 - Verbal reprimands and redirection- let child know what's unacceptable and why
+	- Whenever a child is seen engaging in unacceptable behavior or is found doing something that is unacceptable, the child should be first asked what he/she was up to.
+Listen to children.
+After knowing what the child was doing, an adult can explain why a behavior is inappropriate.
+	- When correcting behavior, provide a calm explanation for your preferences.Giving a reason helps children understand the implications of their behavior for others
 	- Encourage children to ask questions about rules and have a discussion with them on why certain rules are important.
 	- By teaching children to be blindly compliant, we are discouraging critical thinking, which is a valuable characteristic.
 This not only hampers critical thinking but teaches them that adults are always right which is untrue.
 - Apologies and Contracts : Take responsibility for actions, assign consequences and ways to make amends
+	- Make the child take responsibility - ask them to think about what they could do differently that could work better and be more constructive
+	- In order to avoid shaming, embarrassing or humiliating the child, the caregivers should hold this conversation one- on-one with the child and avoid confronting the child in front of the other children.
+	- Talk about inappropriate behavior without demeaning their self worth or attacking their personality or character.
+	- Do not verbally or physically abuse children.
+This hurts them and teaches them that abuse is a problem-solving technique, which they are bound to use to solve their own problems.
 - Detention after school/during TV/recreation time
 - Written reports and assignments- preferably connected to the incident
 - Open Circles and Child Panchayats- to encourage peer mediation and group discussion
 - Make a note in the child's file that can later be brought up with CWC/JWB
-- Community services and restitutioN
+- Community services and restitution
-- Time out: separate the child from the group to remove any positive reinforcement/attention for poor actionS
+- Time out: separate the child from the group to remove any positive reinforcement/attention for poor actions
 - Withholding privileges- effective, especially for older children.
 Children need to learn that privileges come with responsibility and that they can be taken away
 - For serious disciplinary issues like drug abuse, you can use a combination of different methods.